-- Hall High School provides a tour of school to students prior to going to class. - JA Fair high school has a student representative show the student to class. - LR Central High offers a freshmen academy for 9th graders and those students are offered a chance to participate in Tiger Academy over the summer.
+- Hall High School provides a tour of school to students prior to going toclass. - LR Central High offers a freshmen academy for 9th graders and those students are offered a chance to participate in Tiger Academy over the summer.
 This transitions these students to high school and allows them to get detailed information about what is offered at Central.
 New students are directed to class by students. - McClellan High School students are given pertinent information, create a schedule and then a student representative takes the student on tour and then to class. - MCTC has a procedure for orientating new students.
 Once paperwork is completed the student is introduced to school nurse, attendance secretary, and security.
 The student is also given the bell schedule, transportation schedules and important contacts. - Parkview Magnet High School provides a Patriot Academy.
 The academy is a transitional program that offers tips on academic success, parent information, and introduction to key staff in building.